Beltus/blog/_blog/2020-04-24-ultimate-guide-success-education.md

 Note that the process of getting to know yourself is a continuous journey because you will definitely encounter new challenges in your life that will push to the limit.

-Remember, You are your greatest enemy.
+Remember, ***You are your greatest enemy***.
 The battle is between you and yourself.
 It's time to make yourself your greatest friend.
 One step at a time.

 ## 3\.
 Enjoy the Process.